 Let’s rein in our adjectives, Senator.
 Overhead bins are many things — oddly-shaped, lower than you were expecting when you stood up, and filled with the jacket of some guy who thinks he deserves the space more than you — but “sacred” they are not.

-The Forbidding Airlines from Imposing Ridiculous (FAIR) Fees Act is actual legislation in response to airlines having “increasingly charged consumers fees for basic aviation services” in recent years.
+Schumer isn’t the first senator to speak out against airline fees.
+In March, the Forbidding Airlines from Imposing Ridiculous (FAIR) Fees Act was actual legislation two senators proposed in response to airlines having “increasingly charged consumers fees for basic aviation services” in recent years.

 The “basic” services mentioned include checking a bag, or changing or canceling a flight.

 But I’d argue these fees aren’t “ridiculous” at all.
 They’re actually key to saving money on almost everything.

 I’m a capital-F Frugal traveler, and as such, I rarely pay extra fees.